kenatiod/MUT/Understanding Machine Understanding.md

 Even if an AI fails to truly "break through" and transcend its conventional cognition when faced with koans, analyzing why and how it fails could reveal limitations in its current architecture.

-The key is not necessarily to induce enlightenment, but to intentionally trigger the kinds of paradoxes and breakdowns that could point towards the boundaries of the system's understanding.
+The object is not necessarily to induce enlightenment, but to intentionally trigger the kinds of paradoxes and breakdowns that could point towards the boundaries of the system's understanding.
 Potential examples of koans that could be incorporated include:

 - The sound of one hand clapping